Edmonton-Public-Library/fixitemholdsbot/Readme.md

 Another common request is to fix holds on an item based on the item id.
 This can be done with the '-I' flag.

-Finally the '-B' switch will analyse the holds for a specific use and move the holds that currently rest on non-viable items if possible.
+The '-B' switch will analyse the holds for a specific use and move the holds that currently rest on non-viable items if possible.
 This may not be possible if the hold is on a title with only one item, or all the items on the title are non-viable (current locations are included in the list of